A Century of the Artist’s Studio 1920 – 2020

 This archival exhibition presents commercial galleries and dealers from three different countries who generously supported the work of a new generation of artists between the 1960s-80s: Robert Fraser Gallery, London, Wide White Space, Anterwerp, and Just Above Midtown, New York.
 Through posters, film, photographic documentation and other ephemera, this archival exhibition sheds light on selected exhibitions, projects and artists, attesting to the impact these three spaces had on the careers and development of artistic communities around them.

 – A Century of the Artist’s Studio 1920-2020 runs from 24 February – 5 June 2022.

 – The idea for the exhibition originated from a proposal by art historians Giles Waterfield (1949-2016) and Dawn Ades.
-Led by Iwona Blazwick OBE, Director, Whitechapel Gallery, the research and themes of the exhibition have been developed over the past three years by a curatorial committee made up of Dawn Ades, Inês Costa, Richard Dyer, Hammad Nasar and Candy Stobbs.
+Led by Iwona Blazwick OBE, former Director, Whitechapel Gallery, the research and themes of the exhibition have been developed over the past three years by a curatorial committee made up of Dawn Ades, Inês Costa, Richard Dyer, Hammad Nasar and Candy Stobbs.

 – A fully illustrated catalogue with newly commissioned essays by writers including the Curatorial Committee will accompany the exhibition.

 – The exhibition is supported by Cockayne, Grants for the Arts, The London Community Foundation, Max Mara, Collezione Maramotti, Tavolozza Foundation and Ministry of Culture, Republic of China (Taiwan).
 Studio Visit: Thoughts and practices surrounding ten artists’ studios is on display with Whitechapel Gallery’s longstanding partners at the Collezione Maramotti until 20 February 2022.